If you are looking for some fun experiences around the city, here we created a list of things you can do to enjoy the Mediterranean pearl.

 - The rental place we always use is Via Vespa, right downtown in El Born.

-More information at http://www.via-vespa.com
+More information at the official website www.via-vespa.com

 - prices start from as low as 9€ per hour